appsunited/ios-hybrid/README.md

 ### Next Steps ###
 1. Add another UIViewController in front of loaded news snippets.
 A list or table to select different news sources.
 This also should be an UIWebView requesting a list with topics and/or online news papers.
 2. Refactor the `- (BOOL)webView:(UIWebView *)webView shouldStartLoadWithRequest` method, also create required classes.
-Review architecture issuees.
+Review architecture issues.
 3. Implement the Observer design pattern and find an approach to listen, observe or notify - also called Broadcaster/Listener, Publish/Subscribe or Notifications.